alterNERDtive/VoiceAttack-profiles/docs/upgrading.md

 ### EDDI Events

-The process to add your own handlers for EDDI events has changed.
-You no longer have to check which of my profiles handle them and add the commands for that manually; instead you need to [run the `eddi.event` context of the `alterNERDtive-base` plugin](../configuration/general#eddi-events)
+The process for adding your own handlers for EDDI events has changed.
+You no longer have to check which of my profiles handle them and add the commands for those manually; instead you need to [run the `eddi.event` context of the `alterNERDtive-base` plugin](../configuration/general#eddi-events).

 ### bindED